FaceTime Like A Pro (eBook)

 Head into Settings > Battery to get a full breakdown.
 You’ll see how much time is left until your battery reaches both 80% and 100%.
 Once your phone is unplugged, this screen will also show your last charge status and percentage.

-Find charging status on lock screen and full charging status in the settings on iPhone
+Find charging status on lock screen and full charging status in the settings on iphone

 This makes it easier to compare charger speeds.
 If you’re using a slow charger or a basic Qi wireless pad, the estimate will reflect that by showing longer times.
 In other words, it’s not just about the time — it’s a real-time speed check too.